 I made a lame excuse, but Mom interrupted me.

 “But, lucky for you, he’s going to be doing the 10:30 Mass, as well.
 You have time to get ready and get there with Nancy”.

 Trapped, I agreed to go and went with Nancy.
 It had been a while since we had been in a church of any kind.

 As Fr.
-Rogan prepared to give his homily, I steeled myself for a maudlin talk about grieving parents and the transience of life.
+Rogan prepared to give his sermon, I steeled myself for a romantic talk about grieving parents and the transience of life.
 Instead, Fr.
-Rogan surprised me completely with words that changed my life.
+Rogan surprised me entirely with words that changed my life.
 I heard them first when he read the Gospel.
-But he explained them in his homily:
+But he elaborated on them in the transcript I include below:

 “I think that that is the way it should be.
 There are too many statues and paintings of our Lord as an effete young man who could not lead anyone anywhere.
 I do not know how this came to be except that perhaps it was felt in the past, that if our Lord were depicted too much as a man, as manly and strong, then somehow his divinity would be diminished.
 Such, of course, need not be the case.
 The truth is that in the gospels, Jesus is strong … strong in body, a carpenter’s helper … strong in mind, a teacher at twelve in the temple … and most of all, strong in speech.
 He was not afraid to speak out to all who needed to know God’s truth even, like the prophet Jeremias before him, at the risk of his own life.
 As in everything else, Jesus wants our imitation.